jgm/commonmark-hs/commonmark-pandoc/README.md

 # commonmark-pandoc

-This package provides the core parsing functionality for commonmark, without any renderers.
+This package provides typeclass instances for parsing commonmark directly into the `Pandoc` AST.